- Project goals (kickoff meeting)

 Content engages readers and drives them to take the actions necessary to fulfill a site’s goals.
 It needs to keep the visitor entertained and intrigued in order for them to stay on your website.
 We help create this content with you to ensure it is geniune to your brand.

 Content creates the visibility for search engines to find your website.
-Creating and focusing all content on certain keywords allows your website to rank higher in search results and get your business more online visitors which in turn means more customers.
-Learn more about our SEO and digital marketing services HERE.
+Creating and focusing all content on certain keywords such as "delaware web design process" allows your website to rank higher in search results and get your business more online visitors which in turn means more customers.
+Learn more about our SEO and digital marketing services.

 5. Visual design elements